geudde/attic-chest/pages/04.season-3/12.meeting-33/07.author/docs.md

 What tho’ the brighter beams are shorn
 &emsp;That gladdened all our noontide course?

-The setting Sun’s serener glance
+The setting sun’s serener glance
 &emsp;With milder lustre gilds the shore,
 And crimson’s all the vast expanse,
 &emsp;Of that dread sea, we must explore;